Athos1972/baangt/TechSpecs/30 Ready/Plugin-Readyness.md

 Sometimes it would be easier to implement a Plugin than subclassing.

 # Aim of this task
-Prepare baangt classes and method for usage of pluggy.
+Prepare baangt classes and methods for usage of [pluggy](https://pluggy.readthedocs.io/en/latest/).
 Implement pluggy-entry points in
+* baangt.base.BrowserHandling
+* baangt.base.TestRun
+* baangt.base.Timing
+* baangt.base.ExportResults